How to Paint a DIY American Flag for the 4th of July

 I had used metal and wood pieces to attach the boards, but one board was never quite secure.
 We really needed a table that was a little bigger and much sturdier.

-- First, you need a piece of wood or a palette.
+- First, you need a large wood piece or a wooden palette.
 If you don’t have one hanging around, make your own with one piece of plywood or 1 X 4’s attached as I did with my original tabletop.

 You want a rectangle!
-Or check your craft store for unpainted wooden boards.
-That’s what I did a few years ago when I made my fall~faith~family sign.
+Or check your craft store for unpainted wooden boards or lath slats.
+I did that a few years ago when I made my fall-faith-family sign.

-- painter’s table ~ I used Frog Tape for this project.
+- painter’s tape – I used Frog Tape for this project.

-- paint ~ chalk paint, Fusion mineral paint, or acrylic ~ I think any will work, especially if you have some on hand.
+- paint – chalk paint, mineral paint, or acrylic paint.
+I think any will work, especially if you have some on hand.
+It doesn’t take much of any of the colors.

-- brushes ~ small for touch~ups and medium for everything else
+- brushes – small for touch-ups and medium for everything else.
+You can use a sponge brush or a chip brush.

-- star stencil or vinyl and Cricut to make stars
+- star stencil or vinyl and Cricut Machine to make stars

 - drop cloth or newspaper to protect your work surface